Updated 24 May 2026 · Independent comparison

 Cons

-• Single phase only (no 3-phase option)
+• Single phase only (3-phase homes need an alternative)

 View on GivEnergy